getsentry/sentry-docs/src/collections/_documentation/data-management/advanced-datascrubbing.md

 ---
-title: 'Advanced Data Scrubbing (Beta)'
+title: 'Advanced Data Scrubbing'
 sidebar_order: 4
 keywords: ["pii", "gdpr", "personally identifiable data", "compliance"]
 ---

-In addition to using [`beforeSend`]({% link _documentation/data-management/sensitive-data.md %}#custom-event-processing-in-the-sdk) in your SDK or our [server-side data scrubbing features]({% link _documentation/data-management/sensitive-data.md %}#server-side-scrubbing) to redact sensitive data, we are currently beta-testing ways to give you more granular control over server-side data scrubbing of your events.
-Additional functionality includes:
+In addition to using [`beforeSend`]({% link _documentation/data-management/sensitive-data.md %}#custom-event-processing-in-the-sdk) in your SDK or our [regular server-side data scrubbing features]({% link _documentation/data-management/sensitive-data.md %}#server-side-scrubbing) to redact sensitive data, Advanced Data Scrubbing is an alternative way to redact sensitive information just before it is saved in Sentry.
+It allows you to:

 * Define custom regular expressions to match on sensitive data
 * Detailed tuning on which parts of an event to scrub
 * Partial removal or hashing of sensitive data instead of deletion

-## Overview

-**Advanced Data Scrubbing is available only if your organization is enabled as an Early Adopter.** To enable this option, navigate to your organization's settings and enable the "Early Adopter" option.
-Turning on this option allows access to features prior to full release, and can be disabled at any time.

-Early adopters have access to a new option in both organization settings as well as the setting of each project.
-Go to your project- or organization-settings and click _Security and Privacy_ in the sidebar.
-Scrolling down, you will find a new section _Advanced Data Scrubbing_.

-Note that everything you configure there will have direct impact on all new events, just as all the other data privacy-related settings do.
-However, it is not possible to break or undo any other data scrubbing settings that you may have configured.
-In other words, it is only possible to accidentally remove too much data, not too little.

-If you have any questions related to this feature, feel free to contact us at `markus@sentry.io`.

 ## A Basic Example